+As a practical application of our theoretical results, we examine portfolio selection games that feature various short-selling prohibition constraints within a non-Markovian regime-switching market.
+This allows us to explore how the absence of short-selling opportunities, a common regulatory or self-imposed restriction in financial markets, affects the optimal strategies for investors operating under regime-switching conditions that introduce additional layers of complexity and uncertainty.
+Our study not only advances the theoretical understanding of zero-sum SLQD games with non-Markovian regime switching but also offers valuable insights into the real-world implications of these models, particularly in the context of financial decision-making under regulatory constraints and market uncertainties.

 The remainder of this paper is organized as follows.
-In Section \ref{PF}, we formulate two-player zero-sum LQ stochastic differential games for inhomogeneous systems with regime switching and random coefficients.
-In Section \ref{Solution}, we give the optimal feedback control-strategy pairs for the LQ game and prove the solvability of the multidimensional indefinite SRE.
-Section \ref{Game} is concerned about the constrained LQ game for homogeneous systems.
-In Section \ref{Application}, we apply the general results to solve several portfolio selection problems with different short-selling prohibition constraints.
+In Section \ref{PF}, we formulate a zero-sum SLQD game for inhomogeneous systems with non-Markovian regime switching.
+In Section \ref{Solution}, we give the optimal feedback control-strategy pairs for the LQ game and prove the solvability of the related multidimensional indefinite SRE.
+Section \ref{Game} is concerned about constrained LQ game for homogeneous systems.
+In Section \ref{Application}, we apply the general results to solve several portfolio selection problems with possible short-selling prohibition constraints.
 Finally, Section \ref{Conclusion} concludes the paper.